borgbackup/borg/docs/installation.rst

     source borg-env/bin/activate   # always before using!
     ...

-.. note:: As a developer or power user, you always want to use a virtual environment.
+.. note:: As a developer or power user, you should always use a virtual environment.